ShivamRawat0l/StremioP2P/README.md

  - The video should be online.
  ### -- Errors :

+ - You have to turn off the firewall to host the video
  - Make sure no process is running in the port 8002.
  - If not shown in the stremioAddon try closing and restarting the client.

 > Watch the tutorial, if any error persist  you can raise a issue .